cosmos/interchain-security/docs/architecture/adr-002-throttle.md

 ## Decision

 The throttling feature was designed to slow down the mentioned attack from above, allowing validators and the community to appropriately respond to the attack.
-Ie. this feature limits (enforced by on-chain params) the rate that the provider validator set can be jailed/tombstoned over time.
+Ie. this feature limits (enforced by on-chain params) the rate that the provider validator set can be jailed over time.

 ### State Required - Slash Meter

-There exists one slash meter on the provider which stores an amount of voting power (integer), corresponding to an allowance of validators that can be jailed/tombstoned over time.
-This meter is initialized to a certain value on genesis, decremented whenever a slash packet is handled, and periodically replenished as decided by on-chain params.
+There exists one slash meter on the provider which stores an amount of voting power (integer), corresponding to an allowance of validators that can be jailed over time.
+This meter is initialized to a certain value on genesis, decremented by the amount of voting power jailed whenever a slash packet is handled, and periodically replenished as decided by on-chain params.

 ### State Required - Global entry queue

-There exists a single queue which stores "pending slash packet entries".
+There exists a single queue which stores "global slash entries".
 These entries allow the provider to appropriately handle slash packets sent from any consumer in FIFO ordering.
 This queue is responsible for coordinating the order that slash packets (from multiple chains) are handled over time.

 ### State Required - Per-chain data queue

-For each established consumer, there exists a queue which stores "pending packet data".
+For each established consumer, there exists a queue which stores "throttled packet data".
 Ie. pending slash packet data is queued together with pending VSC matured packet data in FIFO ordering.
 Order is enforced by IBC sequence number.
 These "per-chain" queues are responsible for coordinating the order that slash packets are handled in relation to VSC matured packets from the same chain.

 ### Reasoning - Multiple queues

 For reasoning on why this feature was implemented with multiple queues, see [spec](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md#consumer-initiated-slashing).
 Specifically the section on _VSC Maturity and Slashing Order_.
-There are other ways to ensure such a property (like a queue of linked lists, etc.), but the implemented algorithm seemed to be the most understandable and easiest to implement with a KV store.
+There are other ways to ensure such a property (like a queue of linked lists, etc.), but the implemented protocol seemed to be the most understandable and easiest to implement with a KV store.

 ### Protocol Overview - OnRecvSlashPacket

 Upon the provider receiving a slash packet from any of the established consumers during block execution, two things occur:

-1. A pending slash packet entry is queued.
+1. A global slash entry is queued.
 2. The data of such a packet is added to the per-chain queue.

 ### Protocol Overview - OnRecvVSCMaturedPacket